 As described in another post, in summer 2014 TrueCrypt was in the throes of a major change and/or its demise.
 Awkwardly, TrueCrypt had also just received a passing grade on the first phase of an in-depth audit of its security capabilities, and meanwhile DiskCryptor, possibly its chief competitor, was still showing definite signs of immaturity.
 My working solution under these circumstances was to retain TrueCrypt (using version 7.1a, which as noted in that other post was still available for download, not version 7.2) and simultaneously to work toward greater familiarity with DiskCryptor.
+Later, I would switch to VeraCrypt, which was actively maintained and was growing beyond TrueCrypt’s limits and its potential problems.

 The event triggering my inquiry had been simple and familiar.
 In TrueCrypt 7.1a, I had encrypted a hard disk drive (HDD) with a set of options that yielded a problematic error message, each time I connected the drive.
 This was an internal type of hard disk drive (HDD), but I was using it as an external drive: I plugged it into an external drive dock, connected to the computer via USB cable, and turned on the power.
 Shortly after I did that, Windows popped up a dialog that said this: